lrochette/sweagle-ansible/README.md

 - Add multi-hosts support

 - Support full local installation (when no access to Internet from hosts)

-- On Vault, unseal during install and setup service to unseal automatically

 - Check versions for prerequisites before installation